Mich1252/DaemonsAndDragons/README.md

 <h1>DESCRIPTION</h1>
 This is a work in progress program which aims to make being a DM simpler.
-The end goal for this project is to be able to automate combat encounters with large groups of low-level monsters.
+It provides the user with a console to perform functionsThe end goal for this project is to be able to automate combat encounters with large groups of low-level monsters.
 <h1>KNOWN ISSUES</h1>
 You will probably find some syntax to put into the terminal which crashes the program.
 I am working on making all the inputs as idiot proof as I can.
 If it's crashing while you're trying to do something, check the comments and make sure you've got the exact right syntax.
 It's a pain.

+The function for loading data from a file only works when main is executed.
+This means you can only load new data when the program is first run.

+<h1>TODO</h2>
+The attack function literally hasn't been programmed yet.
+Fix the load function.
+Implement rolling initiave.

 The command to load a new file